karusya/karusya/README.md

 # Karina Zhdanova

-**Quality Automation Engineer | Playwright • Cypress • TypeScript • Node.js • Python**
+**Quality Automation Engineer | Playwright • Cypress • TypeScript • Node.js • Python • Open to relocate EU UK**

 Quality automation engineer with 10+ years building Playwright-based test frameworks and validation strategies for complex web and SaaS platforms.
 Established QA functions from scratch — wrote the test strategies, defined quality gates, built the automation, and shipped the infrastructure.
 Migrated a legacy Selenium suite to Playwright with 400+ specs, cut regression cycles in half, and wired the whole thing into CI/CD pipelines that actually give teams useful signal.
 The kind of engineer who thinks in systems: shift-left by default, root cause always, metrics that mean something.
 Currently expanding into Python, machine learning, and backend engineering.